JuliaRobotics/RigidBodyDynamics.jl/docs/src/benchmarks.md

 3. Do inverse dynamics.
 4. Do forward dynamics.

 Note that results on CI builds are **not at all** representative because of code coverage.
-Results on a reasonably fast machine at commit [32a2ccb](https://github.com/JuliaRobotics/RigidBodyDynamics.jl/tree/32a2ccbdf0e432bfdde77e24feabc2b641a3565a):
+Results on a reasonably fast laptop at commit [870bea6](https://github.com/JuliaRobotics/RigidBodyDynamics.jl/commit/870bea668d5b11ce0555fa0552592d2c3cb15c54):

 Output of `versioninfo()`:

 ```
-Julia Version 1.1.0
+Julia Version 1.5.3
-Commit 80516ca202 (2019-01-21 21:24 UTC)
+Commit 788b2c77c1 (2020-11-09 13:37 UTC)
 Platform Info:
-  OS: Linux (x86_64-pc-linux-gnu)
+  OS: macOS (x86_64-apple-darwin18.7.0)
-  CPU: Intel(R) Core(TM) i7-6950X CPU @ 3.00GHz
+  CPU: Intel(R) Core(TM) i7-8850H CPU @ 2.60GHz
   WORD_SIZE: 64
   LIBM: libopenlibm
-  LLVM: libLLVM-6.0.1 (ORCJIT, broadwell)
+  LLVM: libLLVM-9.0.1 (ORCJIT, skylake)
 ```

+Note that this is a different machine than the one that was used for earlier benchmarks.

 Mass matrix: